akleinloog/website/content/about/certificates.md

   certificate_url = ""
   date_start = "1994-09-01"
   date_end = "2012-08-01"
-  description = "Some would say I'm certified... as is to be expected, working in IT for a while..."
+  description = "Some would say I'm certified... as is to be expected, working in IT for a while :)"

 +++